ashwindaniel/neighbourhood-map/readme.md

-## Neighbourhood Map - Café & Coworking in Paris
+## Neighbourhood Map - Café & Cowork in Paris
 This single page application shows a map of coworking cafés in Paris.
 This app is built for a Neighbourhood map project which is a part of the Front End Web Development Nanodegree at Udacity.

 ## Libraries, frameworks and APIs used